 - Many hostels require you to bring your own sheets.
 That’s why Brad and I bought silk travel sheets for cycle touring.

-- Sleeping bags are hard to clean… however, a sleeping bag liner can easily be thrown into a washing machine.
+- Sleeping bags are hard to clean… however, a liner can easily be thrown into a washing machine.

-- They are perfect for making a sleeping bag warmer.
+- They are perfect for making sleeping bags warmer.

 - Also handy for those hot summer nights when you don’t need a sleeping bag at all.

 - We mostly use our sleeping sheets in our shabin.
 But they are also handy for boats, RVs, or any place where typically sized sheets won’t fit.

 - 1 twin bed flat sheet (we used an old sheet set)